YOUSSEFWAEL54/HTB-machines/machines/CodePartTwo/writeup.md

 find / -perm 4000  2>/dev/null
 ```

-anyways it didnot result anything so i tiers to see if any app uses sudo
+anyways it didnot result anything so i tierd to see if any app uses sudo

 ```
 sudo -l